The Majesty of God

 Meanwhile, Pharaoh waited on his throne for Joseph to appear.
-He'd had disturbing dreams that night before, and none of his sorcerers could tell him what they meant.
-The whole court had been perplexed, and then suddenly the Chief Butler begged permission to speak.
-It had come to his mind that there was a Hebrew whom he had met in prison two years ago when he had displeased Pharaoh.
-The Hebrew knew how to interpret dreams and he had correctly predicted that the Chief Butler would be restored to favour and the Chief Baker would be executed.
+He had disturbing dreams the night before, and none of his sorcerers could tell him what they meant.
+The whole court was perplexed, and then suddenly the Chief Butler begged permission to speak.
+It came to his mind that there was a Hebrew whom he met in prison two years ago when he had displeased Pharaoh.
+The Hebrew knew how to interpret dreams and he correctly predicted that the Chief Butler would be restored to favour and the Chief Baker would be executed.
 Perhaps this Hebrew could interpret Pharaoh's dream.

 Pharaoh was deeply troubled about his dream.
 He knew that it was vitally important to find out the meaning of it.
 He ordered that the prisoner be brought to him, and then he asked the Grand Vizier, who was also his Captain of the Guard, what he could tell him about this Hebrew slave, whom he had been told was his servant.
 Strangely, Potiphera looked somewhat embarassed, but he answered readily enough.

 He was embarassed, but he was also elated for he immediately saw a way out of his troubling predicament.
 If Joseph could satisfy Pharaoh, the king might grant him amnesty, and then nobody would suppose that Potipher was soft.